MW100 Support

 - bo record: Uses hardware addresses for binary digital output modules.

-- longin record: Uses hardware addresses for binary integer input modules.
+- longin record: Uses hardware addresses for integer digital input modules.

-- ai record: Uses hardware addresses for analog input and output modules, as well as calculation, communication, and contant addresses.
+- ai record: Uses hardware addresses for analog input and output modules, as well as calculation, communication, and constant addresses.

-- ao record: Uses hardware addresses for analog output modules, as well as calculation, communication, and contant addresses.
+- ao record: Uses hardware addresses for analog output modules, as well as calculation, communication, and constant addresses.

 - mbbi record: Uses any hardware or calculation addresses.